This discussion will not die, so I will poke at it a bit more. US weightlifters need to get stronger

 A great example that I've seen come up numerous times is the idea that getting stronger in the press will improve the jerk

 .
 To be fair, a lifter must have adequate upper body strength to support larger and larger weights overhead, but supporting a weight is much different than putting it there.
-Most female weightlifters are great examples of this - the typical gal is not at all good with pressing strength, yet will be able to jerk huge amounts of weight.
+Most female weightlifters are great examples of this - the typical gal is not at all good with pressing strength, yet will be able to jerk huge amounts of weight (I coach a 59kg woman who can jerk 116kg and jerk recovery 165kg, but who couldn't press a pillow case full of cotton balls).
 It's normal for female lifters to have much larger jerk:press ratios than men.
 What this comes down to is simple: a conviction that striving for better press numbers as a primary goal in order to improve the jerk demonstrates a lack of understanding of the jerk.
 Of all the possible jerk accessory exercises available, the press is possibly the least helpful (again, this doesn't mean the press isn't a valuable exercise).

 Some argue that beyond the beginner level, the snatch and clean & jerk can't drive increases in strength.
 This is utter nonsense that can only be genuinely believed by someone who has never actually snatched and clean & jerked heavy weights.
 A powerlifter with a 600+ lb deadlift who snatches 180 lbs will feel that snatches are extremely light and will not understand how snatching could possibly make one stronger.
 In this case, he is right - he's snatching 30% or so of his best deadlift.
 But seasoned lifters are better at putting their available strength to use in the lifts, and as a consequence, their classic lifts are much greater percentages of their top strength numbers.
 For example, a lifter may snatch more like 60%+ of his best deadlift - a much different prospect than 30%.